G4l43r/lpthw-cn/advice.rst

 more weird people who know how things work and who love to figure it all out.
 When they treat you like this, just remember that this is *your* journey, not theirs.
-Being different is not a crime, and people who tell you it is are just jealous that you've picked up a skill they never in their wildest dreams could acquire.
+Being different is not a crime, and people who tell you it is are just jealous that you have picked up a skill they never in their wildest dreams could acquire.

 You can code.
 They cannot.
 That is pretty damn cool.